ADA Paratransit Program

 Who is Eligible?

-Eligibility is based on whether your disability prevents you from performing the tasks needed to ride regular bus service some or all of the time.
+Eligibility is based on whether your disability prevents you from performing the tasks needed to ride regular public bus service some or all of the time.
 Metro's ADA Paratransit Program serves persons age 6 and up.
 You must apply and be found eligible before you can use this program.